Search GO 1.800.522.1175

 Eighteen-karat gold is 18/24ths, or three-quarters pure gold.
 Jewelry of this fineness is marked "18k" or "750," the European designation meaning 75 percent gold.

 In the United States, 14-karat gold is used most commonly for jewelry.
 Fourteen-karat gold is 14/24ths, or slightly more than one-half pure gold.
-Jewelry of this fineness is marked "14k" or "585," the European designation meaning 58.5 percent gold.
+A wedding ring of this fineness is marked "14k" or "585," the European designation meaning 58.5 percent gold.

 Nothing less than 10-karat gold can be legally marked or sold as gold jewelry in the United States.
 These pieces are marked "10k" or "417," the European designation meaning 41.7 percent gold.